-Section 6.
+Section 9.
 Language Proficiency Incentive

-Following the date of ratification, members who are proficient/fluent in speaking, reading, writing, and understanding oral communications in the languages of Creole or Spanish and who have successfully passed a language proficiency test through a vendor approved by the City and the Union are eligible to receive a Language Proficiency Incentive3 of fifty cents (\$0.50) per hour.
+Members who are proficient/fluent in speaking, reading, writing, and understanding oral communications in the languages of Creole or Spanish and who have successfully passed a language proficiency test through a vendor approved by the City and the Union are eligible to receive a Language Proficiency Incentive1 of fifty cents (\$0.50) per hour.
+[Note: The City and Union will collectively determine the standard proficiency level required for incentive eligibility once a vendor(s) has been selected.
+The final incentive details will be completed and available for implementation no later than November 15, 2022.]

-3 The language proficiency incentive will be included in the definition of pensionable earnings (total cash remuneration), as permissible.
+1 The continued service incentive and language proficiency incentive will be included in the definition of pensionable earnings (total cash remuneration), as permissible.